Published on in Health Tip of the Week

 - Develop speed management.
 A new driver needs to be taught how to manage his speed depending on traffic and road conditions and how to keep a safe distance from other vehicles.
 This means teaching your teen how to manipulate the brake and accelerator properly to reduce speed, notes Dr. Winston: “Instead of saying, ‘slow down’ during a practice drive,’ say, ‘We’re approaching an intersection, so it’s time to ease up on the gas pedal, which will slow us down.’ ”

 - Drive mindfully.
 We all know that multitasking — texting, talking on the phone, playing with the radio — is dangerous.
 But Dr. Winston points out that distracted driving doesn’t have to involve technology.
 “If your brain is thinking about anything other than driving, it’s multitasking, which can make it difficult to react during a potential crash.”
 Through words and your actions, teach young drivers to put electronics in the glove compartment, put on their seat belt, and take a deep breath each time they sit behind the wheel.
-They should also think about the responsibility of driving, about where they’re going, and set aside any distracting thought — all before turning the key.
+They should also think about the responsibility of driving, about where they’re going, and set aside any distracting thoughts — all before turning the key.

 - Stay involved.
 According to CHOP research, parents matter when it comes to teen driver safety.
-Parents can cut their teens’ crash risk in half by staying involved, setting rules, and being supportive.
+Parents can cut their teens’ crash risk in half by staying involved, setting rules and being supportive.
 Dr. Winston also says parents should keep in mind that driving is a privilege, not a rite of passage.
 Only you know for sure when your child is ready to drive alone without parent supervision.
 Setting house rules around driving, with Graduated Driver Licensing (GDL) laws as a guide, is very important.
 GDL programs are proven to be the most effective strategy to reduce teen driver-related crashes.
 They provide a stepped approach to gradually increasing driving privileges as a new driver gains experience in less risky conditions.

 For more tips on teaching your teen to drive safely and how to supervise your child during driving practice, visit the TeenDriverSource website.